Long-range dependence: Short-range dependence versus long-range dependence

 One way of characterising long-range and short-range dependent stationary process is in terms of their autocovariance functions.
 For a short-range dependent process, the coupling between values at different times decreases rapidly as the time difference increases.
 Either the autocovariance drops to zero after a certain time-lag, or it eventually has an exponential decay.
 In the case of LRD, there is much stronger coupling.
 The decay of the autocovariance function is power-like and so is slower than exponential.

 A second way of characterizing long- and short-range dependence is in terms of the variance of partial sum of consecutive values.
 For short-range dependence, the variance grows typically proportionally to the number of terms.
 As for LRD, the variance of the partial sum increases more rapidly which is often a power function with the exponent greater than 1.
 A way of examining this behavior uses the rescaled range.
 This aspect of long-range dependence is important in the design of dams on rivers for water resources, where the summations correspond to the total inflow to the dam over an extended period.

 The above two ways are mathematically related to each other, but they are not the only ways to define LRD.
 In the case where the autocovariance of the process does not exist (heavy tails), one has to find other ways to define what LRD means, and this is often done with the help of self-similar processes.

 The Hurst parameter H is a measure of the extent of long-range dependence in a time series (while it has another meaning in the context of self-similar processes).
 H takes on values from 0 to 1.
 A value of 0.5 indicates the absence of long-range dependence.
 The closer H is to 1, the greater the degree of persistence or long-range dependence.
 H less than 0.5 corresponds to anti-persistency, which as the opposite of LRD indicates strong negative correlation so that the process fluctuates violently.

-Estimation of the Hurst Parameter
+Estimation of the Hurst parameter

-Slowly decaying variances, LRD, and a spectral density obeying a power-law are different manifestations of the property of the underlying covariance stationary process X. Therefore, it is possible to approach the problem of estimating the Hurst parameter from three difference angles:
+Slowly decaying variances, LRD, and a spectral density obeying a power-law are different manifestations of the property of the underlying covariance of a stationary process.
+Therefore, it is possible to approach the problem of estimating the Hurst parameter from three difference angles: